I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 A Brief History of Slasher Movies

-Many pinpoint the birth of the slasher genre to Alfred Hitchcock's Psycho (1960).
+Many pinpoint Alfred Hitchcock's Psycho (1960) as the birth of the slasher genre.
 Since then, stories about a masked killer murdering innocent people with sharp objects have been retold over and over throughout the years.

 By the 1990’s, Hollywood had many slasher movie franchises under its belt, the most popular including: Halloween (1978), A Nightmare on Elm Street (1984), and Friday the 13th (1980) with numerous sequels to continue the story, usually low budget and even lower quality continuations that piggybacked off of the success of its original.